NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation

 \subsection{Overall Performance Comparison}

 Table \ref{PerformanceComparison} shows the performance comparison with our model and competing methods.
 And Figure \ref{fig:Epoch} shows the training curve of NGAT4Rec, DGCF and LightGCN, which are evaluated by training loss and testing recall per 10 epochs on Yelp2018 and Amazon-Book (results on Kuaishou-Video show exactly the same trend which are omitted for space).
 For a better comparison, we only retained BPR loss in the loss curves of the three models.
-Analyzing such performance comparison, we have the following observations: \begin{itemize} \item Our proposed NGAT4Rec consistently outperforms all baselines across three datasets.
+Analyzing such performance comparison, we have the following observations:

+\begin{itemize} \item Our proposed NGAT4Rec consistently outperforms all baselines across three datasets.
 In particular, its relative improvements over the strongest baselines $w.r.t$ recall@20 are $3.21\%$, $8.29\%$ and $5.49\%$ on Yelp2018, Amazon-Book and Kuaishou-Video respectively and $w.r.t$ NDCG@20 are $3.75\%$, $10.49\%$ and $6.93\%$ on Yelp2018, Amazon-Book and Kuaishou-Video respectively.
 This demonstrates the effectiveness of NGAT4Rec.
 By neighbor-aware attention mechanism, NGAT4Rec is capable of exploring the implicit correlations among neighbors in an explicit way.
-It is worth noting that NGAT4Rec has achieved a significant improvement when using the sampling strategy. \item Analyzing the results across three datasets, we find that the improvements on Amazon-Book and Kuaishou-Video is much higher than that on Yelp2018.
-It can be seen from Table \ref{tab:dataset} that the density of data in Yelp2018 is larger than that of Amazon-Book and Kuaishou-Video, which might indicate that NGAT4Rec can gain much more improvement on sparse datasets. \item LightGCN and DGCF outperform all other baselines by a large margin which demonstrates that nonlinear transformation is useless for the representation learning models of the recommendation system which has no other parameters except ID embedding of users and items.
+It is worth noting that NGAT4Rec has achieved a significant improvement when using the sampling strategy. \item LightGCN and DGCF outperform all other baselines by a large margin which demonstrates that nonlinear transformation is useless for the representation learning models of the recommendation system which has no other parameters except ID embedding of users and items.
 It is worth mentioning that the effect of NIA-GCN is worse than LightGCN and DGCF.
 The effect of BPR-MF is worse than that of GNN models, indicating that it is effective to modeling the multi-hop interactions between users and items. \item Along the training process, NGAT4Rec consistently obtains lower training loss, which indicates that NGAT4Rec fits the training data better.
 Moreover, the lower training loss successfully transfers to better testing recall and NDCG, indicating the effectiveness of NGAT4Rec. \end{itemize}